 Energy transition: new business models to de-risk investments and kick start the EU building renovation wave

 To effectively de-risk investments in the building sector and facilitate the upgrading of building performance and energy efficiency services in Europe, policy, financing and technical tools need to work together in a coordinated and coherent manner.
-This session aims to demonstrate how a selection of front running H2020 projects are working to overcome barriers to achieve the doubling of the building renovation rate needed to reach the EU’s ambitious 2050 goal of becoming the 1st 'Climate-Neutral Continent' (EU Green Deal).
+This session demonstrated how a selection of front running H2020 projects are working to overcome barriers to achieve the doubling of the building renovation rate needed to reach the EU’s ambitious 2050 goal of becoming the 1st 'Climate-Neutral Continent' (EU Green Deal).

 These projects support the energy transition through cooperation in research and innovation, aiming to design and disseminate new business models, technical and financial tools, frameworks for standardisation and benchmarking of sustainable energy investments, as well as educational material and guidelines for European energy markets.

 On behalf of Triple-A, Dr. Haris Doukas, Associate Professor at NTUA, participated in the panel discussion explaining how energy efficiency project ideas could become more transparent and attractive through the Triple-A approach and how the relevant investments could be leveraged at an early stage.
 Dr. Doukas presented the Triple-A scheme and the Standardized Toolbox through his presentation with the title “More transparent and attractive energy efficiency projects ideas: The Triple-A case”.

 Present advancements in energy efficiency financing to foster sustainable growth and novel demand side business models, supporting the identification of transparent and predictable investments.

 Illustrate practical examples of how existing and emerging financing and technical tools are facilitating building renovation projects and targeting recommendations on policy framework and market architecture.